klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 load for a specific task.
 This could mean load an AMSI bypass module, or switch from P/Invoke to D/Invoke, or using an external DLL, or using Syscalls... etc.

-In order to do that, we had to develop any module as a standalone.
+In order to do that, I had to develop any module as a standalone.
 Any module is fully independent, meaning that the module itself manage its own dependencies, its own libraries, etc.

 Moreover, when a module requires in-line assembly or multiple sources, it's usually compiled in a static-library and